-Our Student Hub is always a good place to start if you are looking for support and advice with your studies, health, welfare and anything else on living and studying in New Zealand.
+Our Student Hub is always a good place to start if you are looking for support and advice with your studies, health, welfare and anything else on life as a student.

 Our Office of Pacific Advancement oversees a range of Pacific-focused student engagement activities.
 Through our Oceanian Leadership Network, you can access initiatives that focus on leadership development and academic, cultural and social support.